 Oh no!
 Oh yes!
 Daniel Silver The Smoking Silver Father Figures 2010 IBID Projects This well placed group of Father Figures in the Sculpture Garden of Frieze in Regents Park surprised me and caught me unawares.
 In the half light of the chilly afternoon they are so nearly human size in their blue and green coats they could be gardeners.
 On closer inspection the misshapen heads, the cavities and gauging holes transform this crowd with their heavy bronze heads into figures both ancient and new.
 Wisdoms accrued over civilisations and a timeless humanist appeal.
-The ancient and pensive even humorous air about them which had me stunned at how very successful this work is. href=”http://ceberhart.files.wordpress.com/2010/10/img_2216.jpg”> Thomas Scaraceno’s Airport Modules is a playful geometric assembly.
+The ancient and pensive even humorous air about them which had me stunned at how very successful this work is. href=”https://ceberhart.files.wordpress.com/2010/10/img_2216.jpg”> Thomas Scaraceno’s Airport Modules is a playful geometric assembly.
 Inspired and amused I viewed it from all angles and saw it come alive changing form and shape depending to where I saw it from.

 Bastakiya Art Fair is now in its fourth year and complements Art Dubai.
 The independent Fringe Fair is organised by the XVA Gallery in Dubai’s historic Al- Bastakiya area.
 Mona Hauser and Rosie Hayes bring together and promote emerging artists from Iraq, Pakistan, the UEA, Russia, Iran and Lebanon.
 It has attracted regional and international galleries and project curators and individual participants.
 A series of brunch talks include guests , Curator Hans Ulrich Obrist from the Serpentine Gallery London Venetia Porter from the British Museum, Kamran Diba founder of the Museum in Teheran, with Issa Rosa in the Chair and James Knox Managing Director from the Art Newspaper and Nour Wali independent Curator to name but a few.